Battles shake Sudan's capital as power struggle escalates | Law-Order

 The army has been using air strikes and heavy artillery to try to dislodge them.
 Late on Tuesday the RSF said the historic presidential palace in central Khartoum, which has symbolic importance and is in a strategic area that the RSF says it controls, had been hit by an air strike and destroyed, a claim the army denied.

 Drone footage filmed on Wednesday and verified by Reuters appeared to show the building, known as the Old Republican Palace, intact, though smoke could be seen coming from the southeast edge of the palace compound.
-The fighting has left more than 600 people dead and 5,000 injured, according to the latest death toll from the World Health Organization, though the real figure is thought to be much higher.
+The fighting has left more than 600 people dead and 5,000 injured, according to the the World Health Organization, though the real figure is thought to be much higher.

 Witnesses have reported seeing bodies strewn in the streets.
 Most hospitals have been put out of service and a breakdown of law and order has led to widespread looting.
 Fuel and food supplies have been running low.
 "Our only hope is that the negotiations in Jeddah succeed to end this hell and return to normal life, and to stop the war, the looting, the robbery and the chaos," said Ahmed Ali, a 25-year-old resident of Khartoum.